AnthonyAAlston/Wireless-Network/README.md

 # 🛜 Network+ Learning Activity #19 — Secure Wireless LAN (Cisco Packet Tracer)

-Set up a small secure WLAN using a Linksys WRT300N.
-You’ll configure WAN/LAN addressing, enable DHCP, secure Wi-Fi with WPA2-Personal, hide the SSID, connect a wireless client manually, and verify connectivity.
+## 📄 Lab Description
+This lab demonstrates how to configure and secure a wireless LAN in Cisco Packet Tracer using a Linksys WRT300N wireless router.
+The setup involves connecting the router to an existing wired network, assigning WAN and LAN IP addresses, enabling DHCP for wireless clients, securing the wireless network using WPA2-Personal with AES encryption, hiding the SSID, manually connecting a wireless client, and verifying connectivity between wired and wireless devices.

 ---